 That way, you can improve your workflow and make it faster.
 All clear?
 Then let’s put this new knowledge to good use.

-4. Change Your Drupal Site’s Theme
+5. Change Your Drupal Site’s Theme

 Find a Theme in the Directory

-When choosing a theme, make sure it fits your level of technical ability, allows you to create the design vision you have in mind, and is mobile responsive (a must these days).
-All themes in the directory also have their own page where you can read up on their details and check out a live demo.
+All themes in the directory have their own page where you can read up on their details and check out a live demo.

 Install the Theme on Your Drupal Site

-When you have done so and you go back to your site (there is a button in the upper left corner), you can see the new theme in action.
+When you have done so and go back to your site (there is a button in the upper left corner), you can see the new theme in action.

-5. Configure Your Theme
+6. Configure Your Theme

 Once you have installed and activated a new site theme, you find it at the top of the list in the Appearance menu.
 Most themes come with configuration options that you can access by clicking the Settings link next to them.
 Alternatively, use the Settings tab on top and then pick the theme that you want to edit.

-Both get you to this screen.
+Both get you to the theme settings screen.

-While You Are at It, Change Your Admin Theme as Well
+Change Your Admin Theme as Well

-6. Set Up a New Front Page
+7. Set Up a New Front Page

 Now your site looks better but it is still pretty empty.
 Changing that is the next step in our Drupal tutorial.

-Create a Page and Fill it With Content
+Create a Page and Fill It With Content

 Below that, you find a link that says Edit summary.
 When you click it, it gives you the option to provide a summary for your post or page.
 This is kind of like an excerpt that will appear in certain parts of your site.

 Below that, there is the option to input and format the body text.
-For example, you can make the text bold and italic, add and remove links, create lists, define block quotes, insert images, and use the drop-down menu to define headings.
+For example, you can make text bold and italic, add and remove links, create lists, define block quotes, insert images, and use the drop-down menu to define headings.
 Additional options such as inputting tables or horizontal dividers are available when you switch to Full HTML at the bottom.

 Once you are done, make sure that on the right side under URL Alias, you define a slug or URL ending for your page.
 This happens simply by inputting something like /front-page into the field.